Ochirgarid/mpp-project/diagrams/diagrams.md

 Missing sequence diagrams

-1. Passenger: View list of own reservations [diagram-7](#3.7-Sequence-diagram-7)
-2. Passenger: View details of a reservation (flights, departure times, etc.) [diagram-9](#3.9-Sequence-diagram-9)
-3. Agent: Cancel a reservation [diagram-14](#3.14-Sequence-diagram-14)
+1. Agent: Cancel a reservation [diagram-14](#3.14-Sequence-diagram-14)
-4. Agent: Confirm and purchase a reservation.
+2. Agent: Confirm and purchase a reservation.
 This will result in multiple tickets (one for each flight in the reservation) [diagram-16](#3.16-Sequence-diagram-16)

 ## 1. Class diagram